-Earned Value Management (or EVM for short) is a technique that’s essentially the gold-standard for managing a project’s schedule and budget.
-In fact, it’s so highly regarded and so effective at scale that the United States Government uses it to this day to measure and manage the performance of its programs.
+Earned Value Management (or EVM for short) is a technique that’s essentially the gold standard for managing a project’s schedule and budget.
+In fact, it’s so highly regarded and so effective at scale that the United States government uses it to measure and manage the performance of its programs.
 So what is it?

 What is Earned Value Management?

 EVM is a tool that helps us understand project performance in terms of cost and schedule at the same time.
 It also helps us predict how a project will perform if we carry on as we are.